ZakaHaceCosas/FuckingNode/README.md

 1. Download the `.exe` from the GitHub releases page.
 2. Add it somewhere (e.g. a `C:\Scripts` folder, which is what I recommend).
 3. Enter Windows search and write "Edit environment variables for your account".
 A modal will open.
 4. You'll see two lists, both having a "Path" entry.
-Click on each one, then click edit, then New, and then write the path you saved FuckingNode to (e.g. `C:\Scripts\FuckingNode.exe`).
+Click on each one, then click edit, then New, and then write the path you saved F*ckingNode to (e.g. `C:\Scripts\FuckingNode.exe`).
 5. Restart your terminal if it was open.
 6. Done! `fuckingnode` command will now work from your terminal.